-The ASC is located on the lower level of Rosary Hall; our telephone number is 845-848-4056.
+The ASC main office is located on the lower level of Rosary Hall; a second STEM satellite office is located on the third floor of Prusmack Center.
+Our telephone number is 845-848-4056.
 We encourage you to stop by or call to schedule an appointment to utilize our services or discuss how we can help you during your academic career.

-Academic Success Center Hours of Operation
+Academic Success Center, Main Office, Hours of Operation